live-miracles/zabbix-monitor/README.md

 ## 5. Zabbix Server Installation (already completed)

 The server is deployed using Docker Compose.
+We should ensure Docker and Docker Compose are installed on the host machine before proceeding.

-Commands executed:
+After cloning the repository, navigate to the `server` directory and set up the Docker network and start the services, as follows:

 ```
 cd server;